-CLICK HERE FOR THE NEW 'GARDEN OF EADEN’ WEBSITE AND SEED SHOP
+CLICK HERE FOR THE 'SEEDS OF EADEN' SEED SHOP

 Elephants are truly one of the worlds greatest animals.
-Majestic, incredibly powerful, they already hold the title for the largest, living land animal.
+Majestic, incredibly powerful, and they already hold the title for the largest, living land animal.

 However, you may be surprised to hear that there are more than just one species of elephant.
 In fact there are four!
 The African bush elephant, the African forest elephant, the Asian elephant - also known as the Indian elephant - and thanks to DNA testing, the Borneo pygmy elephant.
 All other species and genera of Elephantidae are now long extinct since the last ice age although some dwarf forms of mammoth are believed to have survived as late as 2,000 BC.